khoffschlag/PIE/README.md

 > source env/bin/activate

-Install the required packages using pip:
+Install PIE using:

-> pip install -r requirements.txt
+> pip install .

 After installing the packages and activating the virtual environment, you can run the scripts or use the module,